Landscaping: 5 Common Turf Diseases

 3. Powdery Mildew

-A lawn care challenge that many homeowners struggle face is finding grass suitable for shady areas because many shaded lawns are susceptible to weak growth and nasty diseases, particularly powdery mildew.
-This fungus causes distinct whitening, making the grass look as though it was dusted with talcum powder.
+A lawn care challenge that many homeowners face is finding grass suitable for shady areas because often shaded lawns are susceptible to weak growth and nasty diseases, particularly powdery mildew.
+This fungus causes distinct whitening, making the grass look as though dusted with talcum powder.
 Powdery mildew peaks in the late spring and early fall, when the sun is lower in the sky, but there is still plenty of heat and moisture to support the mildew.

 Again, fungicides can be used sparingly, but if the outbreak is severe, even a fungicide won’t necessarily work, according to Giesler.

 Red thread is another distinctive turf disease of the spring and fall.
 Fine fescues and ryegrasses are the most likely victims, but some bluegrasses and bent grasses grow red thread.
 As the name suggests, a fungus appears as red webs of pink or red threads that spread and quickly kill grass blades.